Recelis/DAL/notes/Parenting/Parenting.md

 Good to use `I statements` instead of `you statements`.

 The goal is to understand instead of winning and this does not mean the other person will change for you, but you will develop a more emotionally intelligent and respectful way of arguing.

+### Fostering Goodwill

+Two ways of fostering goodwill.

+- responding to bids for connection or attention
+- finding solace in each other instead of treating each other as adversaries

+Couples who are stressed by each other tend to be split up or in a dysfunctional relationship after a while.
+While couples who are soothed by each other will stick together.